 Studying Physical Activity is a great choice for anyone wanting to help with common health issues and attitudes to fitness.
 You will gain technical knowledge of exercise and movement science, as well as the management and teaching skills to support people in their wellbeing.

+- Career pathways could include:

-- · health promoter
+- health promoter

-- · physical educator
+- physical educator

 - sports programme coordinator

 - community support worker.

 Study Physical Activity: